camunda/camunda-docs-manual/content/user-guide/process-engine/decisions/repository.md

 ---

 To evaluate a DMN decision in Camunda BPM platform it has to be part of a [Deployment].
-After a decision is deployed it can be reference by its key and version.
+After a decision is deployed it can be referenced by its key and version.
 The platform supports [DMN 1.1] XML files.

 # Deploying a Decision